kyverno/chainsaw/website/docs/tests/with-test.md

 metadata:
   name: test-name
 spec:
-  # this timeout applies only to the test (and test steps if not overridden)
+  # these timeouts applies only to the test (and test steps if not overridden)
+  timeout:
+    apply: 10s
+    assert: 10s
-  timeout: 10s
+    error: 10s
   skip: false
   concurrent: false
   skipDelete: false